Benjamin Franklin

 COVID-19 Vaccine and Boosters

-The COVID-19 pandemic has made it clear that vaccines hold value for minimizing the spread of illness and reducing the severity of symptoms.
-Whether you’re traveling to a domestic or international destination, it’s necessary to stay up to date with your COVID-19 vaccinations, including booster shots, as recommended by health authorities.
+The COVID-19 pandemic has made it clear that vaccines are critical to minimizing the spread of illness and reducing symptom severity.
+Whether you’re traveling domestically or internationally, it’s essential to stay up to date with your COVID-19 vaccinations, including booster doses, as recommended by health authorities.
 “Even if you’ve been vaccinated in the past, the virus continues to evolve, and booster shots help keep your immunity strong, especially when you’re exposed to large groups of people while traveling,” Dr. Greenspan states.

 RSV (Respiratory Syncytial Virus)